-Have you ever wondered how to read a cosmetics ingredient list?
-Perhaps you love to be ingredient savvy and know the latest cosmetic ingredients.
-Or maybe you've got sensitive skin or allergies and want to know exactly what you are putting on your skin.
+Have you ever wondered what on earth is in your favourite skincare products, but been unable to decipher the ingredient list?
+Maybe you've got skin allergies and want to know exactly what you are putting on your skin.
 Of course, any ingredient can be an allergen to someone, somewhere.
-But once you know what is in the products you are using, you can choose wisely and develop a skincare routine that works for you.
+But once you know how to decode the ingredients list, you can choose products more easily and develop a skincare routine that works for you.
 This ultimate guide will help you do just that.

 Product labels all look different from one another, but on closer inspection, they contain similar information.
 Much of this information is a legal requirement; but the most important is the ingredients list.
 Here you’ll be able to spot potential irritants and allergens as well as root out products with gimmicky marketing and low percentages of natural ingredients.

 Cracking these questions can be a bit more of an undertaking, but I’ve got you covered.
 When I first began to suffer from severe skin sensitivities, I started a journey to understand what I was putting on my skin, and it all started with decoding the ingredients list.
 Let’s start with some definitions and basics of how to read a skincare ingredient list.

 Every product should have its full ingredients listed on the packaging.
 If the container is tiny, it may be on the outer box or a leaflet attached.
 If that’s the case, you will see the open book symbol on the container.
 Either way, it should be somewhere you can easily find it—you shouldn’t have to dig around for the information online or elsewhere.

 What order are ingredients listed in?